AAFC-Bioinfo-AAC/faba-bean-image-classification/README.md

 ## 💡 Uniqueness/Novelty

 The novelty of this work lies in the utilization of SegmentAnything 2.1 for image segmentation.
-While researchers have traditionally relied on OpenCV and scikit-image libraries for segmentation tasks, this study leverages SegmentAnything 2.1 to produce
+While researchers have traditionally relied on OpenCV and scikit-image libraries for segmentation tasks, this study leverages SegmentAnything 2.1 to generate binary masks and metadata file which have been leveraged further for feature extraction from faba bean images.

 ## 🔥 A Quick Overview